Balionelis/quicknews-cli/README.md

 ## How It Works
 1. User inputs a topic of interest
-2. The app fetches recent news articles about that topic from **NewsAPI**
+2. The app fetches recent news articles about that topic from **Google News RSS feeds**
 3. Titles are sent to **Google's Gemini AI** to select the most relevant/interesting articles
 4. The **TOP 5** articles are displayed in the terminal and saved to a **JSON** file